Cover photo by Rob Dickinson.

 Behaviour

-Most active from October to April.
-See Phenology below.
+It is most active from October to April (See Phenology below).

 Status and Conservation

-Scarce and very localised.
-In the IUCN Red List of Threatened Species it is listed as Vulnerable in South Africa, but of Least Concern overall.
+The Gracious Wisp is scarce and very localised in South Africa.
+It is listed in the IUCN Red List of Threatened Species as Vulnerable in South Africa, but of Least Concern overall.

 Distribution

-In South Africa it is restricted to the coastal region of NE KwaZulu-Natal, reaching as far south as Amanzimtoti.
-Also found locally at a few scattered sites in the Lowveld of Mpumalanga and Limpopo.
+In South Africa, the Gracious Wisp is restricted to the coastal region of north-eastern KwaZulu-Natal, reaching as far south as Amanzimtoti.
+It is also found locally at a few scattered sites in the Lowveld of Mpumalanga and Limpopo.

 Below is a map showing the distribution of records for Gracious Wisp in the OdonataMAP database as at February 2020.